 At Acuity, we take your business as seriously as we take ours.
 I have decades of manufacturing experience and stay up to date on issues and technologies.
 We attend trade shows and interact daily with the industry.
 We know manufacturing and want to partner with you and help you achieve continued success in your business.

 Additive manufacturing, or 3D printing, has found wide applications within manufacturing.
 Over the last few years, it has become more than a prototype tool.
 The list of material that can now be “printed” ranges from plastics to a variety of metals, ceramics, and carbon fiber.
 This makes 3D printing even more versatile than most predicted even a few years ago.
 We are also seeing hybrid machines within manufacturing that have combined traditional subtractive machining, the removal of material, with the additive capability of 3D printing.
 Hybrid machines have increased capabilities and efficiencies unlike anything we have seen since CNC machines become the new machining standard.

 Lean is about adding value to the product and focuses on removing waste from the manufacturing process.
 It starts with simple workplace organization, like 5S and the identification and elimination of the eight types of waste.
 Lean is not one simple thing—it is a culture in which everyone is empowered and focused on continuous improvement.
 Lean is as critical, even in today’s modern manufacturing, as it was when it started.
 It should be the foundation of any successful manufacturing operation.

 Use this reference to help decipher common manufacturing terms.

 Acuity is active in several leading national and regional manufacturing associations.
-We provide industry-specific training to all our underwriters, loss control representatives, and claims adjusters, so they can give you the support you need and deserve.
+We provide specialized training to all our underwriters, loss control representatives, and claims adjusters, so they can give you the support you s a manufacturer need and deserve.

 Watch our helpful, to-the-point manufacturing videos manufacturing videos featuring Mike, our manufacturing consultant!